 Stuart Rosenthal of Syracuse University presented his work describing the relationship between older homes and poor neighborhoods and the process of urban decay and urban renewal.
+Is the process of urban decay and renewal inevitable?
+Also, can policy forestall decay and accelerate renewal and, if so, how and for how long?

-Rosenthal found that change in economic status is the norm for urban neighborhoods.
-Based on samples from 29 major U.S. cities, the income profiles of neighborhoods changed significantly over the 40year period from 1950 to 1990.
+Rosenthal found that change in economic status is the norm for urban neighborhoods (see figure 5).
+Based on samples from 29 major U.S. cities, the income profiles of neighborhoods changed significantly over the 40-year period from 1950 to 1990.
 Rosenthal offered three explanations: filtering, neighborhood externalities, and impediments to in- and out-migration.
 Filtering occurs when wealthier residents move out of older homes that are subsequently occupied by families of lower income status.
 Rosenthal emphasized that much of the housing stock, for example, is not built to last forever and is of insufficient quality and historical interest to justify rehabilitation.

 Neighborhood externalities include Tiebout-type sorting processes, whereby people vote with their feet by moving to neighborhoods that provide their preferred public services.
 More generally, externalities arise when people care about the characteristics of their neighbors, as with race.
 This can lead to "tipping," in which a small change can lead to cascading effects that dramatically change the neighborhood's economic status.
-Homeownership can also impart positive spillover effects to the extent that homeowners invest in their local communities and have a vested interest in pursuing activities that enhance the neighborhood's economic status.
+Homeownership can also impart positive spillover effects on a neighborhood to the extent that homeowners invest in their local communities and have a vested interest in pursuing activities that enhance the neighborhood's economic status.